wildoranges/CGO-ARTIFACT/readme.md

 ```
 - cgo.dump # our database, including all repos, issues, commits we studied.
 - go1.17.7_cgoptr.tar.gz # our approaches based on Go1.17.7
+- CGOAnalyzer/ # our CGOAnalyzer tool introduced in the paper
 ```

 ### Import our database: `cgo.dump`